ChinoUkaegbu/soundassignment.github.io/README.md

 + **Panel 1**

-  The first panel sets an introduction to the whole comic.
-It introduces how a cat has gone missing and the whole journey is about finding it!
-Photoshop was used to crop the image of the wanted cat.
-After that, a black and white filter (done through grayscale) was used to deliver a serious mood.
+  The first panel sets an introduction to the intelligent, telling audience the background of the story and the button on the page to interact with.
+For the geometric figure, I use p5.js to reach the effect I want.
+The figure itself is constitute of several rotated squares, and the length of the squares are changing according to the sound track volume.
+The sound is constitute of adjusted recorded vocal, and fade-in heartbeat.

 + **Panel 2**